-I am licensed in Florida & Illinois with 15 years of professional work experience.
-I have experience in helping clients with stress and anxiety, lgbt-related issues, relationship issues, & trauma and abuse.
+I am licensed in the state of Illinois with 22 years of professional work experience.
+I have experience in helping clients with anxiety, depression, stress & relationship issues.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Glenview area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Glenview due to a higher cost of living.